Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/security.md

 ## Client Certificates

-To enable client certificates, you can pass a custom `ICertificateValidator` to the `Bind` method:
+To enable client certificates (mTLS), you can pass a custom `ICertificateValidator` to the `Bind` method:

 ```csharp
 public class MyValidator : ICertificateValidator